diegov-au/System80_MiSTer/README.md

 ### Function keys

-There are two different things called F1 on this machine, and only one of them is a key at all.
+There are two differentF1 keys on this machine, and only one of them is a key at all.

 - **The front-panel `F1`** is a *locked switch*, not a matrix key.
 From the manual: "There